jethanivijay/DevopsWithGithub-Hands-on-Labs/README.md

 As Part of this Labs, we are performing following tasks.

-1. Creation of Azure services
+1. Creation of Azure MySQL Server
+2. Setting Firewall rules
-2. Creation of Azure Database for MySQL
+3. Creation of Azure Database for MySQL
-3. Update MYSQL Database as code
+4. Update MYSQL Database as code